nikita-volkov/domain/README.md

 _For more details about "product", "sum", "enumeration" and other methods of defining types refer to the [Schema spec](docs/Schema.md)._

+As you can see in the specification above we're not concerned with typeclass instances or problems of name disambiguation.
+We're only concerned with data and relations that it has.
+This is what we meant by focus.

+### Codegen

 Now, having that schema defined in a file at path `schemas/model.yaml`, we can load it in a Haskell module as follows: